front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/slim-down-resolvers-with-loaders.md

 In Front-Commerce’s core and platforms integrations (such as Magento2) we have introduced the concept of _« loaders »_ to achieve this.

-This page explains what loaders are, how you can create them and should allow you to have a better understanding of our code when browsing it.
+This page explains what loaders are and how you can create them.
+This will also help you better understand the Front-Commerce's core code.

 <blockquote class="info">
   If you have used Apollo Server recently, you might already be familiar with a